Hi, you are logged in as , if you are not , please click here

 Description

-This course is run as a collaboration between the National Centre for Research Methods and Administrative Data Research UK and is part of a series on short courses on administrative data.
+This workshop is run as a collaboration between the National Centre for Research Methods and Administrative Data Research UK and is part of a series on short courses on administrative data.

-The course provides an introduction and overview of GUiE including:
+The workshop provides an introduction and overview of GUiE including:

 • The different component datasets that are brought together in GUiE